October 8, 2022

 The day after the premiere, October 9, an interview with Bryce and Kathryn aired on WGBH radio on "Under the Radio with Callie Crossley."
 It's a 25-minute conversation that introduces audiences to the film and how/why we made it.

-Please listed at WGBH Under the Radio show on "The Drive to Sing".
-When you get there, just click the big red play button.
+Please listen at WGBH Under the Radio show on "The Drive to Sing".
+When you get there, just click the "Listen" button.